Council and committee meetings

-- Highways and Community Infrastructure Committee has delegated authority to exercise the County Council's functions, other than those reserved to Full Council, in relation to highways and community infrastructure within Cambridgeshire.
-Highways and Community Infrastructure Committee Terms of Reference.
+- Highways and Infrastructure Committee has delegated authority to exercise the County Council's functions, other than those reserved to Full Council, in relation to highways and infrastructure within Cambridgeshire.
+Highways and Infrastructure Committee Terms of Reference.

 - Cambridge City Joint Area Committee is a joint committee of Cambridgeshire County Council and Cambridge City Council to consider and determine significant transport issues within Cambridge City.